Social Science

 Exploring how people shape the future of landscape-scale nature restoration

-Cumbria Connect, part of the Endangered Landscapes and Seascapes Programme, is all about restoring nature to our iconic Cumbrian landscape while keeping people at its heart.
+Cumbria Connect, part of the Endangered Landscapes & Seascapes Programme, is all about restoring nature to our iconic Cumbrian landscape while keeping people at its heart.

 We’re focused on regenerating habitats and restoring biodiversity whilst weaving together our local community’s history, traditions and livelihoods.